-DESeq2 analysis revealed there were five shared genera between the two sexes for both high and low sheet washing frequency.
-A shared genus that was the most upregulated for females across both sheet washing frequency groups was Corynebacterium (47), which is typically found on the skin microbiome.
-The most upregulated genus for males was the Prevotella genus which was also shared with females and is a genus typically found in the oral microbiome (48).
-The genus that switches from being upregulated from the female side to the male side as sheet washing frequency decreases is Paracoccus.
+DESeq2 analysis revealed there were five shared genera between the two sexes for both high and low sheet washing frequency (Figure 4B, Figure 4D).
+A shared genus that was the most upregulated for females across both sheet washing frequency groups was Corynebacterium (47), which is typically found on the skin microbiome (Figure 4B, Figure 4D).
+The most upregulated genus for males was the Prevotella genus which was also shared with females and is a genus typically found in the oral microbiome (Figure 4B, Figure 4D) (48).
+The genus that switches from being upregulated from the female side to the male side as sheet washing frequency decreases is Paracoccus (Figure 4B, Figure 4D).
 This genus contains several hundred species and is found in a variety of pristine and polluted environments, indicating that it may have been brought in from an outside environment (49).
-Staphylococcus was upregulated in females across both sheet washing species and is typically present on mucus membranes and skin of humans (50).
-The shared genus abundant on the male side for both sheet washing frequencies was the Kocuria genus which research has shown to be part of the normal flora of skin and oral cavities of humans (45).
-As expected, all five shared genera were common to both sexes.
+Staphylococcus was upregulated in females across both sheet washing species and is typically present on mucus membranes and skin of humans (Figure 4B, Figure 4D) (50).
+The shared genus abundant on the male side for both sheet washing frequencies was the Kocuria genus which research has shown to be part of the normal flora of skin and oral cavities of humans (Figure 4B, Figure 4D) (45).
+As expected, all five shared genera were common to both sexes (Figure 4B, Figure 4D).
 Interestingly, this DESeq2 analysis contradicts a previous study that showed higher abundances of Corynebacterium on male hands (51).
 However, the study reinforced our finding of a higher abundance of Lactobacillus in the female low sheet washing group as compared to the other sex-specific sheet washing groups (51).
 These results are consistent with the core microbiome results in Figure 3 which show shared genera between sex-specific sheet washing groups; however, each sheet washing group in conjunction with sex had unique genera present.

 The unique genera found to be significantly abundant for females and males changed depending on sheet washing frequency; however, females had more unique species in both cases.
 These results suggest that hygiene practices and sex influence the abundance of genera found on the human skin.